Annual Percentage Yield (APY)

-Regulation D and Wells Fargo limit certain types of withdrawals and transfers from a savings account to a combined total of six (6) per monthly fee period.
+Regulation D and Wells Fargo limit certain types of withdrawals and transfers that can be made from your savings account to a combined total of six (6) per monthly fee period.
 If the limit is exceeded, an excess activity fee for each withdrawal or transfer over the limit will be assessed.
 If the limit is exceeded on more than an occasional basis, your savings account could be converted to a checking account or closed.

 Federal Deposit Insurance Corporation (FDIC)